-This series of lidar supports gPTP timing synchronization.
-Before synchronizing the lidar via gPTP, the time source needs to be set to "PTP" in the lidar's point cloud display software.
+Before synchronizing the lidar via PTP/gPTP, the time source needs to be set to "PTP" in the lidar's point cloud display software.
+The lidar can automatically identify PTP and gPTP packet types.

-The steps are as follows: open the point cloud display software, click on "parameter" to bring up the parameter modification window, change "Source Selection" to "PTP" as shown in the figure below.
+The steps are as follows: open the point cloud display software, click on "Set Show" and then go to "Settings" to bring up the parameter modification window, select "PTP" from the "Clock Source" drop-down list as shown in the figure below.